joetjo/jopLauncher/README.md

 - add a way to disable the running mode if not supported.
 - add a way to add a specific process that do not map the pattern
+- platform starter
+- use icons for platform
 - python fake exe that display just 1st parameter to test ( normal launch / launcher ) - GUI with just a label
 - packaging icons / images
 - ui preference ( use GHSetup )